State Tax Filing Resources

 SUI

-ID: Florida Department of Revenue > Account Registration
+Agency: Florida Department of Revenue

-The Florida Department of Revenue (DOR) requires employers with 10 or more employees to electronically file RT-6 and RT-6A, as well as make SUI payments using electronic funds transfer.
+The Florida Department of Revenue (DOR) requires employers with 10 or more employees to remit the Employer's Quartly Report, quarterly tax/wage report (RT-6 and RT-6A), and SUI payments electronically.

-- Non-Taxpay - If you have 10 or more employees, file Forms RT-6 and RT-6A online and pay your SUI tax using EFT.
-You can enroll in e-Services by accessing the Florida DOR website.
+• Non-Taxpay - If you have 10 or more employees, remit Forms RT-6 and RT-6A online and pay your SUI tax electronically.
+You can enroll in e-Services by accessing Enroll to File and Pay Electronicall website.
 If you are required to file electronically, but file on paper, you may be assessed a penalty.

 Note: If Paychex previously filed the wage portion of Form RT 6A for you, be advised that you are now responsible for filing this form.